User Account Security Capabilities

-To ensure that nobody accidentally transfers a file on your account using insecure FTP or HTTP, enable the "Require SSL" option in the Site tab.
-This is especially important if you are using the Pro or Max plan and your own domain name, as we will otherwise disable SSL by default on the web interface.
+To ensure that nobody accidentally transfers a file on your account using insecure FTP or HTTP, enable the "Require SSL" option in the Security tab of the Configuration page.
+This is especially important if you are using your own domain name, as we will otherwise disable SSL by default on the web interface.

 BrickFTP has many customers who are subject to the Health Insurance Portability and Accountability Act (HIPAA).
-As such, we are aware of the relevant requirements and have designed our service to be compliant with HIPAA.
+As such, we are aware of the relevant requirements and have designed our service to be compatible with HIPAA compliance.

 The rest of this document explains the various physical and technical measures we use to protect your data.
 You may refer to it in any internal auditing that you perform.

 Please be sure to follow the steps in the For Maximum Security section above to ensure that you have configured BrickFTP to be compliant.